denoland/manual/node/how_to_with_npm/apollo.md

 - `dinosaur` which takes in the `name` of a dinosaur as an argument and returns information about that one type of dinosaur.

-We’re going to export all this within our `typeDefs` type definitions, variable:
+We're going to export all this within our `typeDefs` type definitions, variable:

 ```tsx, ignore
 export const typeDefs = `